 Savić (2009b: 11) adds that “humanistic teaching principles can be used as

 guidelines for respecting diversity and creating an inclusive environment”, and suggests applying the principle of individualization through differentiation of tasks and activities.

 According to Olinghouse (2008), there are four major strategies for making EFL classes more inclusive.
-Learner’s diversity was largely centered on race in the past, but today it includes a broad range of personal characteristics, from social background to possible learning difficulties.
+First, learner’s diversity was primarily centered on race in the past, but today it includes a broad range of personal characteristics, from social background to possible learning difficulties.

 A 4-step-strategy to develop as an inclusive practitioner